-Historically, many lending institutions engaged in discrimination against racial and ethnic minorities and in "redlining," in which individuals living in minority neighborhoods were denied access to mortgage credit.36 Although discrimination in mortgage lending and redlining were made illegal by the Fair Housing Act in 1968 and are also prohibited by Ohio law, many recent studies have found continuing racial disparities in mortgage lending based on race.37
+Historically, many lending institutions engaged in discrimination against racial and ethnic minorities and in "redlining," in which individuals living in minority neighborhoods were denied access to mortgage credit.41 Although discrimination in mortgage lending and redlining are illegal under the federal Fair Housing Act and Ohio law, a number of recent studies have found continuing racial disparities in mortgage lending based on race.42

-In order to assess whether such disparities continue to exist in northeast Ohio, the Housing Center analyzed 2006 mortgage lending data (the most recent available) for the six counties covered by this report.38
+To assess whether such disparities continue to exist in Northeast Ohio, the Housing Center analyzed 2007 mortgage lending data (the most recent available) for the six counties covered by this report.
+The analysis focused on two aspects of the 2007 Home Mortgage Disclosure Act (HMDA) data: loan denial rates and "high-cost" lending rates based on race, ethnicity, and income.
+These two measures were selected to determine if there were racial and/or ethnic disparities in who was denied loans and, for those who actually received loans, who received high-cost loans.

-This report focuses on two aspects of the 2006 Home Mortgage Disclosure Act (HMDA) data: loan denial rates and "high-cost" lending rates based on race, ethnicity, and income.39 These two measures were selected to determine if there were racial and/or ethnic disparities in who was denied loans and, for those who actually received loans, who received high-cost loans.
 Denial rates are important in determining whether individuals of different races have fair access to credit in order to purchase a home or to refinance their mortgage.
-High-cost lending rates provide further evidence of possible biases in the lending industry for those individuals who are approved for loans.
-Loans made for home purchases and refinancing were examined separately to determine if there were any significant differences between the two groups.
+High-cost lending rates

-36See, e.g., HUD Preamble I, 53 Fed.
+41See, e.g., HUD Preamble I, 53 Fed.
 Reg.
 44998 (Nov.
 7, 1988).

-37See, e.g., National Community Reinvestment Coalition, "Income is No Shield Against Racial Differences in Lending: A Comparison of High-Cost Lending in America's Metropolitan Areas," July 2007; Fishbein, Allen J. and Patrick Woodall, "Subprime Locations: Patterns of Geographic Disparity in Subprime Lending," Consumer Federation of America, September 5, 2006; Bocian, Debbie Gruenstein, Keith S. Ernst & Wei Li, "Unfair Lending: The Effect of Race and Ethnicity on the Price of Subprime Mortgages," Center for Responsible Lending, May 31, 2006; Munnell, Alicia H., et al., "Mortgage Lending in Boston: Interpreting the HMDA Data," Federal Reserve Bank of Boston Working Paper No. 92-7 (1992).
+42See, e.g., Coulton, Claudia, Michael Shramm & April Hirsch, "Beyond REO: Property Transfers at Extremely Distressed Prices in Cuyahoga County, 2005-2008," Center on Urban Poverty and Community Development of Case Western Reserve University, December 2008; National Community Reinvestment Coalition, "Income is No Shield Against Racial Differences in Lending II: A Comparison of High-Cost Lending in America's Metropolitan Areas," July 2008; Capital Area Asset Builders, Center for Responsible Lending, National Community Reinvestment Coalition, The Reinvestment Fund and The Urban Institute, "Subprime Mortgage Lending in the District of Columbia: A Study for the Department of Insurance, Securities and Banking," May 2008; Nelson, Lisa "Foreclosure Filings in Cuyahoga County," A Look Behind the Numbers, The Federal Reserve Bank of Cleveland, 2008, p.
+1-8; Fishbein, Allen J. and Patrick Woodall, "Subprime Locations: Patterns of Geographic Disparity in Subprime Lending," Consumer Federation of America, September 5, 2006, p.
+1; Bocian, Debbie Gruenstein, Keith S. Ernst & Wei Li, "Unfair Lending: The Effect of Race and Ethnicity on the Price of Subprime Mortgages," Center for Responsible Lending, May 31, 2006, p.
+3; Munnell, Alicia H., et al., "Mortgage Lending in Boston: Interpreting the HMDA Data," Federal Reserve Bank of Boston Working Paper No. 92-7, 1992.

-38This report used mortgage lending data provided by lenders to the federal government under the Home Mortgage Disclosure Act (HMDA), 12 U.S.C. §2801, et seq.
+43This report used mortgage lending data provided by lenders to the federal government under the Home Mortgage Disclosure Act (HMDA), 12 U.S.C. §2801, et seq.
 This statute requires most mortgage lenders - including banks, savings and loan associations, credit unions, and mortgage and consumer finance companies - located in metropolitan areas to report certain data regarding their loans to the federal government and members of the public.

-39The term "high-cost lending" refers to mortgage loans in which the annual percentage rate (APR) is more than 3% (or, for second-lien mortgages, 5%) above the rate on Treasury securities of comparable maturity.
+44The term "high-cost lending" refers to mortgage loans in which the annual percentage rate (APR) is more than 3% (or, for second-lien mortgages, 5%) above the rate on Treasury securities of comparable maturity.
 "High-cost lending" is not synonymous with "subprime lending" or "predatory lending."
 High-cost lending is a more narrow category than "subprime" lending, and some subprime loans are likely not counted among the loans identified in this report.
 Further, while many "predatory" loans are likely included in the high-cost category, not all loans in this category are necessarily predatory, and some predatory loans may not meet the threshold triggers.